 - 5) Remove the ash box from the stove and empty it.

 - 6) Reinsert the ash box after emptying it.

-- 7) Turn the handle of the cover anticlockwise.

-- 8) Take the cover off the ash box.

-- 9) Close the grate again.
+- 7) Close the grate again.

 14.3 Cleaning the door window

 Spray window with glass cleaner and leave it for a moment to take effect.